milapointe/Hassarr_fix_rootfolder/README.md

 ```
 You can change the sentences in `command: ` to whatever sentences you like, add more etc.
 3) Save the file, and you're good to go.
+4) Make a copy of this for Sonarr (or for Overseerr, one for movies and one for tv shows, if you so prefer)

 #### WIP: Using intents to more loosly match sentences.